 Modern Fashions and Vintage Southwestern Jewelry

-Today Vintage Southwestern Jewelry is visible across many cultures of the American lifestyle.
+Today Vintage Southwestern Jewelry is visible from many sub-cultures of the American lifestyle.
 Whether it is the Country Western scene, the Biker subculture, or Bohemian lifestyle, America resonates with the free spirit and resourcefulness of the Southwest.
 This jewelry makes a statement about the person wearing it.
 A statement of strength, courage, and independence.
 Much as the jewelry was meant to display many years ago when the designs were first stamped or filed into the silver by silversmiths of the 1800’s.